Exploring the Legal Profession

 ...Volunteer with a Non-Profit Organization

 "For many low income and elderly individuals living in Columbus and Central Ohio, equal justice under the law is not an abstract concept or a phrase with no meaning, it is an every day struggle to provide for themselves and their families.
-The Legal Aid Society of Columbus (LASC) exists to provide assistance and guidance to those attempting to navigate our complex legal system.
+The Legal Aid Society of Columbus (LASC) (recently renamed the Legal Aid of Southeast and Central Ohio - LASCO) exists to provide assistance and guidance to those attempting to navigate our complex legal system.
 Our attorneys know that without proper representation, justice can be difficult to come by and it is the mission of LASC to improve the lives of low income residents and senior citizens of Columbus and Central Ohio by providing high quality legal representation that meets our clients’ civil legal needs." - LASC website.
-Columbus Legal Aid welcomes college students who are interested in volunteering on a regular basis.
+Columbus Legal Aid welcomes college students who are interested in volunteering on a regular basis; to learn more visit the Non-Attorney Volunteer webpage or check out the Civil Alliance student organization here on campus.

 ...Work a Part-Time Job or Internship